Scenario file description

 trips_per_day_type

 For vehicles other than cars, we assume that there is one trip per day type.
-This is where we match the trips to their day type
+This is where we match the trips to their day type.
+This is used here.

 transport_factors